Edmund Darch Lewis, Morning in the Kaaterskill Cove

 Edmund Darch Lewis was a leading landscape painter in Philadelphia and a participant in the exhibitions that featured the Hudson River painters in New York.
 Grand and romantic, Kaaterskill Clove was the kind of dramatic landscape that attracted the artist and his colleagues.
 Small figures in the foreground at left give a sense of the enormity and seemingly limitless scale of nature.
 Glowing light suggests a spiritual presence, just as the arch-shaped frame suggests a triumphal, religious experience.
 Here, nature is man's church.

-Located in the Catskill Mountains, just east of Palenville, New York, Kaaterskill Clove is an expansive mountain ravine filled with lush forests and dramatic waterfalls, the largest of which — Kaaterskill —is higher than Niagara Falls.
-Great American writers, including James Fenimore Cooper, Washington Irving, Herman Melville, and Mark Twain, have considered Kaaterskill Clove one of the most beautiful locations in the world.
-It was also the subject of several paintings by Thomas Cole, who founded the Hudson River School.
+Located in the Catskill Mountains, just east of Palenville, New York, Kaaterskill Clove is an expansive mountain ravine filled with lush forests and dramatic waterfalls, the largest of which — Kaaterskill —is taller than Niagara Falls.
+Many of America’s greatest writers, including James Fenimore Cooper, Washington Irving, Herman Melville, and Mark Twain, wrote about Kaaterskill Clove, describing it as one of the most beautiful natural sites of the world.
+It was also the subject of several paintings by Thomas Cole, the founder of the Hudson River School.

 Click on the links to view more of the Founder's Gallery: